-- Heavy Cream-Adds a wonderful richness in both flavor and thickness of mixture.
+- Heavy Cream- Adds a wonderful richness in both flavor and thickness of mixture, whole milk can also be used.

-- Vanilla Extract-Adding a bit of vanilla extract to the French Toast custard batter gives it amazing flavor.
+- Vanilla Extract- Adding a bit of vanilla extract to the egg custard batter gives it amazing flavor.
+I also add it to this Monkey Bread French Toast.

 How to make French Toast with Hawaiian Rolls